CreepyPizza/PizzaArcade/README.md

 ## Instructions
 1. Download this repository (Code -> Download ZIP, at the top of this page) and unzip.
-2. For Windows, navigate to the Windows folder, then to the game folder and run the .exe file (for example, HelpieKelpie.exe)
+2. For Windows, navigate to the Windows folder, then to the game folder and run the .exe file (for example, HelpieKelpie.exe).
+You may encounter a warning about an unknown application.
-3. For Mac, navigate to the macOS folder and run the .app file for the game (for example, HelpieKelpie.app)
+3. For Mac, navigate to the macOS folder and run the .app file for the game (for example, HelpieKelpie.app).
+You may need to allow the game access by going to System Preferences -> Security & Privacy and select Open Anyway.

 Pizza Arcade games are password protected -- passwords are sent to our Patreon supporters.
 When you run the game for the first time, you will be prompted to enter the password.